matias-vazquez/microcontroladores/Lab05/README.md

 * To know the function and interactions between the pull-up resistor and input/output ports of a device.

 ## Introduction
-This laboratory is broken down into four assignments that are distributed among all team members.
+This laboratory is broken down into three assignments that are distributed among all team members.
 Each team member has the responsability to complete their individual assignment and explain their part of the code on the demonstration video.
 Moreover, the whole team is in charge of integrating the final design into a single project and carry out the corresponding firmware and hardware tests.

 <div align="center">